stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 with an almost embarrassed air, as if he wished to convey an idea of its supreme importance without having to exhibit the evidence itself.
-He did not even shew the titles to his parents, but simply told them that he had found some documents in Joseph Curwen's handwriting,  "mostly in cipher ", which would have to be studied very carefully before yielding up their true meaning.
+He did not even shew the titles to his parents, but simply told them that he had found some documents in Joseph Curwen's handwriting,  "mostly in cipher", which would have to be studied very carefully before yielding up their true meaning.
 It is unlikely that he would have shewn what he did to the workmen, had it not been for their unconcealed curiosity.
 As it was he doubtless wished to avoid any display of peculiar reticence which would increase their discussion of the matter.